SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 .. note::

-   Trying to use ``!`` to access a non-existent optional value will trigger an unrecoverable runtime error.
+   Trying to use ``!`` to access a non-existent optional value triggers an unrecoverable runtime error.

 .. _BasicTypes_OptionalBinding: